YingyGong/Beaver-Run/README.md

 # Beaver Run
 Final Project for CS3
-Team Members (in order of surnames' initials): Zijun Deng; Yingying Gong; Junxuan Shen; Zhonghe Zheng Mario-like game with beaver running with Caltech experience
+\nTeam Members (in order of surnames' initials): Zijun Deng; Yingying Gong; Junxuan Shen; Zhonghe Zheng Mario-like game with beaver running with Caltech experience

 ## Where to Start